chriseppstein/chriseppstein.github.com/_source/_posts/2010-05-10-announcing-the-v0.10-release.markdown

 ## Extension Improvements

-Lot's of people find great value in the compass core library and blueprint framework.
-But there are now over 20 compass extensions and it's long been a vision of the compass project to enable a stylesheet ecosystem.
-While this vision isn't yet fully realized, a number of improvements were made in this release.
+Many people find great value in the compass core library and blueprint framework.
+But there are now almost [30 compass extensions](http://rubygems.org/search?query=compass) and it's long been a vision of the compass project to enable a design ecosystem.
+While the vision isn't yet fully realized in this release, a number of improvements were made in this vein.

 # Stable Extension API